It is really upsetting if your pet gets ill. Luckily, there’s lots you can do to keep you hamster happy and healthy.

 You can help to keep your hamster’s teeth healthy by:

-- Avoid giving them too many sugary treats.
+- Avoid giving too many sugary treats.